iotJumpway/Intel-Examples/Intel-Movidius/TASS/README.md

 2. Runs the conversion/save python script to generate network.meta file.
 3. Profiles, Compiles and Checks the network using the Neural Compute SDK.

-## Test Local Object Recognition
+## Test Inception V3 Object Recognition

-Now that everything is working, you can execute the following command which will start the program in testing mode.
-To be in test mode you must edit the ClassifierSettings-MODE setting in data/confs.json to be Test.
+Now that everything is working, you can execute the following command which will start the program in Inception V3 object detection testing mode.
+To be in test mode you must edit the ClassifierSettings-MODE setting in data/confs.json to be InceptionTest.

 ```
 python3 tass.py